 Postgraduate Diploma in Sport and Exercise

 Wearable resistance technology is becoming an increasingly important tool to improve human performance, but how can it best be used in athlete development?
-That’s the interesting topic sport and recreation student Paul Macadam is exploring for his PhD, particularly focusing on the effects of wearable resistance on rotational work during sprint-running.
+That’s the interesting topic Dr Paul Macadam explored for his PhD, particularly focusing on the effects of wearable resistance on rotational work during sprint-running.

 “While there are multiple resistance training methods available, all of which have various pros and cons, wearable resistance allows a more specific training action to be utilised by athletes and practitioners.”

 Paul’s PhD research was supervised by Professor John Cronin and Dr Jono Neville from AUT’s School of Sport and Recreation.
 His research also gave him the chance to collaborate with wearable resistance specialists LILA®, the developers of the most advanced and comprehensive wearable resistance solution currently available for athletes.

 Throughout his studies, Paul enjoyed learning about research and developing as a researcher.

 “AUT is recognised as a global leader in sport science research.
 The staff at AUT are very passionate about pushing the boundaries of research and are pioneers in their respective fields.

 “AUT has a strong international presence and from studying through AUT I’ve been able to connect with researchers from all over the world, leading to several international collaboration projects.”

 He also appreciated having access to the world-class facilities at AUT Millennium.

 “I enjoyed being able to access the facilities at AUT Millennium for personal and research purposes, and learning about different ongoing research from local and international guest speakers.”

 Having completed his PhD in mid-2020, Paul has some great advice for other students.